-One question that often comes up when researching composting toilets and DIY solutions: do I really need to separate liquids and solids?
+One question that often comes up when researching composting toilets and DIY solutions is "do I really need to separate liquids and solids?"

-Keeping liquids out of the composting part of the toilet makes for an odor-free composting experience, easy maintenance and simple cleaning.
-Dry solids (as in poop and compostable toilet paper) don’t smell, and a covering material helps with keeping the solids dry and odor-free.
+Keeping liquids out of the composting part of the toilet makes for an odor-free composting experience, easy maintenance, and simple cleaning.
+Dry solids (i.e., poop and toilet paper) don’t smell, and a covering material helps with keeping the solids dry and odor-free.

-One common issue with off-the-shelf composting toilet is an inadequate separation between solids and liquids.
+One common issue with off-the-shelf composting toilets is an inadequate separation between solids and liquids.
 The pee enters the solids bucket, introducing excess moisture and causing that dump-station-burp smell.
-Nobody likes that smell.
-It’s one of the reasons we said goodbye to black tanks in the first place.
-Plus, it adds all kinds of additional issues, from trouble cleaning the toilet, where to dispose of the slush, and moisture-loving flies and other pests.
+Plus, it adds all kinds of additional issues from trouble cleaning the toilet, where to dispose of the slush, and moisture-loving flies and other pests.

-Getting a good separation isn’t as easy as it sounds, and we’ve put years of R&D into perfecting our THRONE urine diverter to achieve exactly that: a reliable separation of liquids and solids taking into account well-hydrated users, anatomical differences and the next generation of composting toilet users.
-You can also teach your cat how to use it, but we do not vouch for perfect separation in this case.
+Properly separating solids from liquids isn’t as easy as it sounds, but we’ve put years of R&D into perfecting our THRONE urine diverter.
+The diverter gives a reliable separation of liquids and solids taking into account well-hydrated users, anatomical differences, and the next generation of composting toilet users.